python-microscopy/python-microscopy/docs/Installation/Installation.rst

 ===============================

 You can also install PYME using pip, although we recommend this as a last resort as a conda based installation will generally give better performance and should be easier.
 When using pip, you might need to manually hunt down some dependencies, and for dependencies which don't have binary wheels, you might need to spend a lot of time setting up the development evironment and finding the DLLs etc which dependencies link against.
 Some of our dependencies also need to be compiled using gcc (rather than MSVCC), even on windows.
-Because we view this as a fallback when, e.g. conda can't come up with a resolvable set of dependencies, the pip packages depend only on numpy, with the rest of the dependencies being installed separately through the use of a requirements.txt file.
+Because we view this as a fallback when, e.g. conda can't come up with a resolvable set of dependencies, or when you are installing on top of a bunch of existing packages, the pip packages depend only on numpy, with the rest of the dependencies being installed separately through the use of a requirements.txt file.

 .. code-block:: bash